Canarium: Benefits, Uses & Safety

 Planning becomes easier when these traits are kept in view: Tree; Typically 0.2-10 m depending on species; Typically 0.2-5 m depending on species.

-Light, Water & Soil Requirements
+11Caring for Canarium: Light, Water & Soil

 The most useful care snapshot is this: Light: Usually full sun to partial shade; Water: Moderate; Soil: Generally well-drained preferred; USDA zone: Species-dependent.